-1. Graduate students completing the Masters program in School Counseling will be well prepared to enter the field as fully qualified K-12 school counselors and possess the basic knowledge to understand learners (domain I).
+\\\\ Graduate students completing the Masters program in school counseling will be well prepared to enter the field as fully qualified K-12 school counselors and possess basic knowledge to understand learners (Domain I).

-First Means of Assessment for Outcome Identified Above: 1a.
+First Means of Assessment for Outcome Identified Above:

+\\\a.
 Means of Program Assessment & Criteria for Success:

-All graduate students in the Department of Professional Programs taking the Texas Examination of Educator Standards (TEXES) state certification exam for school counselor will have a passing rate of 70% cumulative I Domain I (understanding learners).
+All graduate students in the Department of Professional Programs taking the TExES state certification exam for school counselor will achieve a minimum scaled score of 240 in Domain I (understanding learners).

-1a.
+\\\\a.
 Summary of Assessment Data Collected:

-Cumulative Results: 64% at or above 70%; M=73.1; Mdn=71; N=11.
-First Time Test Takers: 100% at or above 70%; M=81.4%; Mdn=81; N=7.
+Cumulative Results: 100% at or above 240; M=271; Mdn=269; Mode=266 n=6 First Time Test Takers: 100% passed.

-1a.
+\\\\a.
 Use of Results to Improve Instructional Program: